signalfx/splunk-otel-collector/examples/otel-logs-splunk/README.md

 Once logged in, visit the [search application](http://localhost:18000/en-US/app/search) to see the logs collected by Splunk.

-If you would like to see the metrics exposed by the OpenTelemetry Collector, you can visit [http://localhost:8888](http://localhost:8888) to see the metrics emitted by the collector.
+Visit [http://localhost:8888](http://localhost:8888) to see the metrics emitted by the OpenTelemetry Collector.

 Here is a sample excerpt of metrics:
 ```